key4hep/k4Clue/readme.md

 ## 3. Run CLUE during the CLIC reconstruction

-Here a simple recipe (from beginning to end):
+The CLIC electromagnetic calorimeter is foreseen to be a sampling calorimeter with high granularity and is thus particularly well-suited to test the CLUE algorithm.

+A simple recipe follows to run k4CLUE as part of the CLIC reconstruction chain:
 ```
 source /cvmfs/sw-nightlies.hsf.org/key4hep/setup.sh
 git clone --recurse-submodules https://github.com/key4hep/k4Clue.git